 Dennis has varied research interests including online identity creation, rhetoric, and writing studies and pedagogy.
 She has presented her research at various places including annual the College Composition and Communication Conference, the Carolina Rhetoric Conference, and the Computers and Writing Conference.
 Her dissertation research focused on the intersection of high school AP English and first-year writing in college.
 She hopes her research will be used to better inform both high school and college instructors about the issues related to the transfer (or lack of transfer) of writing skills and knowledge.

-She is married to her college sweetheart, Kerry Dennis; and they have one child, Gavin, and a dog, Maggie.
-When she isn’t grading or writing papers, Mrs. Dennis enjoys running, cooking, and spending time with her family.
+She is the proud mom of Gavin, her son, and Maggie, the family dog.
+When she isn’t grading or writing papers, Dennis enjoys running, cooking, and spending time with her family.